RobotLearning/traj-gen-and-tracking/README.md

 - check power implementation
 - check total least squares on the ball prediction dataset
 - Why does ILC learning with feedback generate zero Finv?
-- genILConRR: Make MATLAB experiments for generalization with regression.
 - Merge Guilherme's PMP idea with this folder.

 Paper List:

 - Compare different mILC with aILC, bILC and only feedback-based ILC (current iteration)
-- Include new update laws: goal based update
-- Regression on different trajectories?

 SL Notes: